2008 UTEP Miners football team: Texas

 This game marks the first time for the Miners to play the Texas Longhorns.
 Texas holds a 2–0 record against the Miners, with the most recent game occurring in 1933 when the school was known as The Texas State School of Mines and Metallurgy.
 Besides both being in The University of Texas System the two schools also share the same alma mater, "The Eyes of Texas".
 While Miners' fans make a symbol called the "Pickaxe", with pinkie and thumb extended from a closed fist, the Longhorns have the Hook 'em Horns symbol.

 After the Miners opened their season with a loss to the Buffalo Bulls 42–17, Miners coach Mike Price said of the upcoming game against the Longhorns, "Man, I hope they're not as good as Buffalo."

 The kickoff for the game was set for 8:00 pm local time (Mountain Time) which is an unusually late start and which translates to 9:00 pm in Austin.
 Sports analysts have speculated that the Miners' excitement for the game, the crowd noise, the distance traveled, and time may pose a problem for Texas.
 They have also compared the game to Texas' 2007 road trip to Central Florida, which was a very close win for Texas.
 Longhorn defensive coordinator Will Muschamp said of the time slot, "Doesn't matter where we play, who we play or what time we play, Texas defense is gonna show up and play."
 The Dallas Morning News reported the game was one of the most anticipated games in UTEP history and "because season-ticket packages were available for $99, some Texas fans bought them in advance to avoid the hassle of a single-game purchase.
 The sales pushed UTEP to nearly 24,000 season tickets, a school record."

 The morning of the game, Las Vegas sports books favored Texas by 27 points.
 The weather forecast called for a gametime temperature of 83 °F and mostly clear skies.
-The attendance was 53,415, the largest crowd ever for the Sun Bowl Stadium.
+The attendance was 53,415, the largest crowd ever at the Sun Bowl.